OCTOBER LUNCHEON INFORMATION BELOW.

 On 1 January 2003, the name of the organization was changed to MILITARY OFFICERS ASSOCIATION OF AMERICA.
 The new name clearly identifies who we represent, and invites all generations of officers to join those nearly 390,000 members who already have committed themselves to that mission..
 MOAA will be known widely for the elite organization it is, comprised of retired, active and former officers of the seven uniformed services who have served this nation.

-Currently serving officers, retirees, and former officers of the seven uniformed services of the United States, and their surviving spouses, are eligible to join MOAA.
+Officers, retirees, and former officers of the uniformed services of the United States, and their surviving spouses, are eligible to join MOAA.
 To join the Emerald Empire Chapter, select the "Chapter Membership Application" (below) which will download a form to you.
 Print it out, fill it in, then follow the instructions in the lower right-hand corner of the form...and welcome aboard!

 Since its inception in 1965, The Emerald Empire Chapter has been closely linked with the University’s ROTC program.
 Many chapter members are alumnus and some are even adjunct professors.
 The chapter is involved in the cadets’ commissioning ceremonies and has annually offered awards and scholarships to the top cadets.